chainstack/docs/docs/platform/manage-your-organization-identity.md

 1. Under **Identification**, provide the email and X.500 name that you used to sign up with the Corda Network Foundation.
 1. Review the summary and click **Add identity**.

-This will send the new identity request to the Corda Network Foundation.
-Once the Corda Network Foundation approves your request, you will be able to deploy your nodes in Corda Network or Corda Pre-Production Network.
+This will send the new certificate signing request to the Corda Network Foundation.
+Once the Corda Network Foundation approves your request, you will be able to deploy your nodes in Corda Network or Corda Pre-Production Network using this identity.

 ## Export an identity